eclipse-openj9/openj9/doc/compiler/jitserver/IProfiler.md

 SPDX-License-Identifier: EPL-2.0 OR Apache-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

-The IProfiler is specialized for JITServer in two classes: `TR_JITaaSIProfiler` and `TR_JITaaSClientIProfiler`.
+The IProfiler is specialized for JITServer in two classes: `JITServerIProfiler` and `JITClientIProfiler`.
 They are allocated in the method `onLoadInternal` in `rossa.cpp`.

 There are two different kinds of entries that we handle: method entries and bytecode entries.